catnapchris/diabotical-stuff/scripts/README.md

 Installation: Place into *User/AppData/Roaming/Diabotical*.
 You can also use the console command */homedir* to automatically open this folder.

 Usage: */exec playcam* in the console.
+If you want the camera to move slower/faster, change the number after */dolly*.